Gwen Williams IAYT, IPHM, BFA

 Well Women Yoga Therapy Bridging my love of the healing power of movement and passion for women’s holistic health, in 2017 I trained as a Well Women Yoga Therapist with renowned teacher Uma Dinsmore-Tuli.
 The course focuses on nourishing movement for women and how to work with specific conditions and generally support menstrual health.

-Focusing Practitioner In spring 2015 I attended my first Focusing weekend workshop and absolutely fell in love with this practice of embodied listening.
+BFA registered Focusing Practitioner In spring 2015 I attended my first Focusing weekend workshop and absolutely fell in love with this practice of Embodied Listening.
 After attending many weekend workshops, I then enrolled on the Practitioner Training in Sept 2016 which I completed in 2019, focusing my work on embodied listening in movement modalities.

 “Let the beauty we love be what we do.”
 Rumi